ThomasApplewhite/LexGame/Documentation/Phone/AppSlates/TextMessegeAppSlate/ConversationJSONText.md

 TriggerStoryBeat: String (converted to GameStoryBeat).
 The GameStoryBeat that the TextMessangerAppSlate should wait to receive before starting this message's 'sending time'.
 Mark as "NONE" to not wait for a GameStoryBeat and mark as "EOF" to flag that there are no more messages to send.

+SendStoryBeat: String (converted to GameStoryBeat).
+The GameStoryBeat that the ConversationEntryNode will send when once the message has been sent.
+Mark as "NONE" if the message doesn't send any GameStoryBeats.

 FirstPushTime: Float.
 The amount of time the TextMessangerAppSlate should wait before actually sending the text.
 The timer should start after the GameStoryBeat in TriggerStoryBeat is received.

 PartnerMessageText: String.
 The actual message that the conversation partner will diplay.